Tip: Use your browser's "Find in page" feature to search this document if needed.

 The staff will ask the patron if the card is temporarily misplaced or forgotten, or if it has been lost.
 The staff member will advise the patron that the card is similar to a credit card, and could be used by others to check out materials from other libraries, and that the patron could be held responsible for any losses.

-If the patron has temporarily misplaced or forgotten the card, and the staff member does not personally recognize the patron, the staff member will verify the patron’s identity using a driver’s license or other form of identification.
+If the patron has temporarily misplaced or forgotten the card, the staff member will verify the patron’s identity using a driver’s license or other form of identification.
 The patron’s account may then be accessed through the circulation database and materials checked out.

 If the patron has lost the card, the card will be replaced for free.